ht-sdks/consent-manager/README.md

 ### Setting Custom Anonymous ID

-Analytics.js generates a universally unique ID (UUID) for the viewer during the library’s initialization phase, and sets this as anonymousId for each new visitor to your site.
-This happens before Analytics.js loads any device-mode destinations, and so before these destination-libraries can generate their own user IDs.
+Events Browser SDK generates a universally unique ID (UUID) for the viewer during the library’s initialization phase, and sets this as anonymousId for each new visitor to your site.
+This happens before the SDK loads any device-mode destinations, and so before these destination-libraries can generate their own user IDs.

 Example